Improbable-AI/walk-these-ways/README.md

 API: [server IP] (defaults to `localhost:8081`)
 Access Token: [blank]

-Now, clicking on the profile should yield a
+Now, clicking on the profile should yield a dashboard interface visualizing the training runs.

 ### Analyzing the Policy <a name="analysis"></a>